DW-Tas/Klicky-00/instructions.md

 > [!IMPORTANT]
 > Klicky-00 is a Loooong probe.
 It doesn't fit behind the print bed of a standard Voron 2.4 or Trident build without a dock that retracts the probe.
 See "Bump dock" instructions below.
+> `Should be OK with StealthBurner version as the probe is ~5.5mm shorter`

 > [!WARNING]
 > You need at least 5mm travel on Y past the back of your build plate for this to work.